jcaldeira-iot/IoT-For-Beginners-Micropython/5-retail/lessons/2-check-stock-device/single-board-computer-count-stock.md

 ### Task - count stock ignoring overlap

 1. The Pip package [Shapely](https://pypi.org/project/Shapely/) can be used to calculate the intersection.
-If you are using a Raspberry Pi, you will need to install a library dependency first:
+Install the Shapely Pip package:

     ```sh
-    sudo apt install libgeos-dev
-    ```

-1. Install the Shapely Pip package:

-    ```sh
     pip3 install shapely
     ```

-    If you are using a virtual IoT device, make sure to run this from inside the activated virtual environment.
+    >If you are using a Raspberry Pi, you will need to install a library dependency first: sudo apt install libgeos-dev

 1. Add the following import statement to the top of the `app.py` file: